If you are not able to choose between Jameson Distillery and Guinness Storehouse, you aren’t alone.

 Why tourists visit Jameson Distillery

-The Irish Government and many associations affiliated to the numerous distilleries in the country are trying to make Ireland the No 1 destination in the world for whiskey tourism.
+The Irish Government and many associations affiliated with the numerous distilleries in the country are trying to make Ireland the No 1 destination for whiskey tourism.

 Thanks to their efforts, more than a million tourists visited Irish whiskey distilleries in 2019.